 Handling your case by yourself is a mistake.
 Always contact an experienced gun crimes lawyer as quickly as possible.

-In Illinois, you must obtain a handgun license, known as a Firearm Owner’s Identification (FOID) card to purchase and possess a gun.
-In 2013, Illinois became the last state to legalize possession and concealed carry of a firearm outside the home and enacted a law, 430 Ill.
+In Illinois, you must obtain a handgun license and a Firearm Owner’s Identification (FOID) card to purchase and possess a gun.
+In 2013, Illinois became the last state to legalize the possession and concealed carry of a firearm outside the home and enacted a law, 430 Ill.
 Comp.
 Stat. § 66/1 et seq., permitting people to carry concealed weapons with a license.
-In order to obtain a concealed carry license, you must have a (FOID) card or qualify for one and be in the process of applying for one.
+To obtain a concealed carry license, you must have a (FOID) card or qualify for one and be in the process of applying for one.

 Illinois does not recognize concealed carry licenses from other states.
 Even if you are licensed to carry concealed weapons, you still are prohibited from doing so while under the influence of alcohol or drugs.

 Gun Crimes are severe offenses, and you could face lengthy prison sentences if a jury convicts you.
 A skilled gun lawyer must ensure that your rights are respected and nothing is left to chance.
 Your freedom is at stake, and you want an attorney with experience handling these cases, one who will stand up and fight for you.

 The attorneys at Wolfe & Stec have decades of experience working with gun crime cases.
 You will work with a knowledgeable DuPage County gun lawyer with the resources, experience, and expertise to make a difference.
 Our team will review the evidence, interview witnesses, and investigate all leads to strengthen your case.

 You receive numerous benefits working with our experienced gun crimes attorney, including: